Data-driven approach for benchmarking DFTB-approximate excited state methods: Summary and Conclusions

-Despite being more approximate, DFTB methods suffer from the same limitations as their parent method (i.e. DFT) in the prediction of $E_1$, albeit to a greater extent.
-On the one hand, there is the self-interaction error, which mainly affects $\pi$-type excitations in molecules with high p-character.
-On the other hand, there is the error due to the use of a non-complete basis set, which has a significant impact on $\sigma$-type excitations, in molecules with predominantly s-character.
-However, in this work we showed that we can use chemical intuition to choose between the currently implemented methods and corrections of \texttt{DFTB+} to predict $E_1$ with errors mostly within $\pm 1~eV$.
+With our chemically-informed analysis of the GDB-8 chemical subspace, we were able to identify clear trends in the prediction error distributions for $E_1$.
+With this benchmark we learned that, despite being more approximate, DFTB ES-methods suffer from the same limitations as the parent method, DFT, in the prediction of $E_1$, albeit to a greater extent.
+On the one hand, there is the self-interaction error, which mainly affects $\pi$-type excitations in molecules with $\pi$-conjugated systems or high p-character.
+On the other hand, there is the error arising from the over-simplification in the description of the ground state density (e.g., due to the use of a non-complete basis set), which has a significant impact on $\sigma$-type excitations, in molecules with predominantly s-character.
+However, in this work we showed that we can choose between the currently implemented methods and corrections of \texttt{DFTB+} in order to predict $E_1$ with errors mostly within $\pm 1~eV$.
+Beware that, as this work bases its conclusions on general trends, any system-specific analysis on the correctness of the energy and symmetry ranking of the low-lying ES becomes delegated to the researchers interested in studying such particular systems.

-Our benchmark allowed us to construct a rule of thumb intended to assist the community of users in selecting the most reliable DFTB approximation for the excited state calculations of their molecular systems of interest.
-According to this rule, visually summarised in Figure~\ref{Figure5}, to compute $E_1$ with \texttt{DFTB+} we recommend: (i) employing DFTB-Casida+OC:3OB for saturated molecules with epoxide groups, (ii) DFTB-Casida+LC:OB2 for $\pi$-conjugated unsaturated molecules, (iii) DFTB-Casida:3OB for non-conjugated unsaturated molecules with carbonyl, cyano or alkyne groups, and (iv) DFTB-ppRPA:3OB for unsaturated molecules with isolated alkene groups.